 Some of the links below contain affiliate linking, which means that at no extra cost to you, I may earn a commission if you click through and make a purchase.
 You can read my full disclosure policy here.

 Fun Fact: Just after grad school I remember reading an article in the New York Times about easy summer meals you can make in 10 minutes or less.
 It was comprehensive AF of all the quickest and easiest dinners that you can make (101 of them actually!).
+After all, lazy summer dinner ideas are the gift that keeps giving!

 I printed that list out and highlighted all the ones that I wanted to try that summer.